Make Your Next Trip Extraordinary

 Must-Have Apps

-Google Translate’s app will translate your text from English to Thai, Lao, Burmese, Khmer, and Vietnamese and from those languages to English.
-It is very easy to use and will come in handy if you are on your own, especially in more rural areas.
+Google Translate will translate your text from English to Thai, Lao, Burmese, Khmer, and Vietnamese and vice versa.
+It’s very easy to use and comes in handy if you are on your own, especially in more rural areas.

 Airport Intel